codemagic-ci-cd/codemagic-docs/content/yaml-code-signing/code-signing-identities.md

             - ...
 ```

-By default, Codemagic saves the files to the following locations on the build machine:
+Codemagic saves the files to the following locations on the build machine:
 - Profiles: `~/Library/MobileDevice/Provisioning Profiles`
 - Certificates: `~/Library/MobileDevice/Certificates`